aelena/trustworthy-ai/README.md

 ### Ethical AI Principles
 - Fairness and non-discrimination - Group and Individual Fairness, techniques to mitigate bias in training data and model outputs.
 Bias Detection and Mitigation and methods to identify and reduce unfair bias in AI systems.
   - [A Survey on Bias and Fairness in Machine Learning](https://arxiv.org/abs/1908.09635)
 - Transparency and explainability - Techniques to make AI models more interpretable and their decisions more understandable, understand how models arrive at their decisions.
+Explainable AI (XAI) techniques:
   - [Explainable Artificial Intelligence (XAI): What we know and what is left to attain Trustworthy Artificial Intelligence](https://www.sciencedirect.com/science/article/pii/S1566253523001148)
   - [XAI 2.0 paper](https://arxiv.org/abs/2310.19775)
   - [A Survey Of Methods For Explaining Black Box Models](https://arxiv.org/abs/1802.01933)
 - Algorithmic Transparency - providing clear information about the algorithms used in AI systems
+- Interpretable ML models
 - Privacy and data protection - standard guidelines apply here; collect and use only the necessary data for AI system functionality, protect sensitive data.
   - [Differential privacy](https://arxiv.org/abs/1412.7584)
 - Accountability and responsibility

-**Additional Links**
+- Communicating AI decisions to stakeholders

 - https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai